Thibaultfq/virtual-sports/src/members/christopher-schwenker.md

 department: ''
 researchGroup: ''
 jobTitle: 'Independent Cycling Esports Journalist'
 bioShort: Chris is the creator of the cycling esports website TheZommunique.com and co-host of The Virtual Velo Podcast.
+As a trusted voice with great knowledge and connections in the cycling esports field, he understands the contemporary challenges and aims to tackle these to ensure cycling esports' success.
 bioLong: ''
 email: 'chris@thezommunique.com'
 groupWebsite: